panoply/esthetic/docs/src/docs/introduction/installation.md

 # Installation

-Æsthetic can be consumed via the NPM registry and supports both ESM and CJS, in browser/node environments.
+Æsthetic can be consumed via the NPM registry and supports both ESM and CJS environments.
 It is recommended to avoid installing the project globally and instead install it as a dev-dependency.

 ##### PNPM